-It consists of protected pages that can’t be accessed without some types of login credentials and user authentification..
+It consists of protected pages that can only be accessed with the types proper login and user authentication credentials.

 The Dark Web

-The Dark Web is a section of the Internet that’s hidden from everyone and can’t be accessed through a conventional browser.
+The Dark Web is a section of the Internet that is hidden from everyone and cannot be accessed through a conventional browser.

-The Dark Web exceeds both the Surface Web and the Deep Web in size.
+In terms of size, the Dark Web exceeds both the Surface Web and the Deep Web combined.

-It's a gigantic marketplace, where all sorts of illicit and illegal activities and trading are taking place, every minute of every day.
+It's a gigantic marketplace, where disreputable people partake in all sorts of illicit and illegal activities, every minute of every day.

-Cyberthreats can be found virtually everywhere on the internet
+Cyberthreats can be found almost everywhere on the internet

 Contrary to what many say and believe, the Internet is still very much like the wild-wild-west of old.
 You have some good things going on as well as a lot of shenanigans.
 Some of those shenanigans are just pranks, whereas others can have some extremely severe consequences.